 Stephanie Listokin practiced law for 15 years in the areas of litigation and trusts and estates in New York City, Chicago, New Haven, and Newton.
 She ran her own law firm after working in large and medium-sized law firms.
 Stephanie is an active member of the Newton Center Minyan.
 She has served on the board of Boston’s Jewish Community Day School, where she co-chaired the school’s strategic planning effort.
 She is the incoming president of the Gann Parent Association.

 Stephanie lives in Newton with her husband Yair and their two children.
-Their son is a rising senior at Gann.
+Their son is a senior at Gann.
 She has a B.A. from Harvard College where her studies focused on modern Jewish history.
 After college, Stephanie spent a year studying Israeli politics at Hebrew University in Jerusalem, and also took courses at Pardes and the Conservative Yeshiva.
 Stephanie earned her J.D. from the University of Pennsylvania Law School.